 There is no single way to run all projects.
 You’ll find that most organizations spend a lot of time making mistakes and adjusting their approach in order to get it just right, only to find that when they thought it was “just right” it needed to be tweaked again.
 Factors like changing business needs and goals, new or different staff and expertise, evolving or new technology are often among reasons why processes have to change.
-But what’s most important is that an organization or team have a basic framework for how projects operate.
+But what’s most important is that an organization or team has a basic framework for how projects operate.
 As you research project management processes, you will find that most models identify three basic phases (with varying names, tasks, and deliverables) to organize activities:

 Typically, an organization will perform some level of research to determine the validity of a project.
 This could take the form of market research, user research, competitive analyses, among many other activities.
 These are the critical steps in the project that help to define goals and requirements for what needs to be designed or built.
 This is also when a project team can come together to define how they will work together, and what their execution plan will be, taking all outside factors into consideration.